 In short?
 Getting her to check out Australia to see if your home is to her liking, it’s not necessary.
 I’ve never seen a case of a Filipina who loved the man, yet didn’t like the place!

-If you intend bringing her to Australia as your fiancée, then by Law you must meet her in person first.
+However if you are at the stage where you are both committed to marrying and if you intend bringing her to Australia as your fiancée, then by Law you must meet her in person first.
 The mail-order-bride myth is not only very insulting, it’s also in contrary to Australian Migration Law.
 You must have personally met.

 And keep lots of records of your trip.
 Photos, receipts, boarding passes, etc. And keep records of your communication history.
 Don’t delete or throw away anything!